wjan/wjan.github.io/all_collections/_posts/2025-11-13-IoT-RC-Car-with-Raspberry Pi-and-Google-Coral-for-On-Device-AI.md

 This minimalist state machine dramatically improved reliability.
 I initially resisted adding state to keep things simple, but it turned out essential for maintaining context between frames and avoiding erratic movements.

-GUI vs CLI Modes
+### GUI vs CLI Modes

 I built two modes for running the software:

-GUI Mode — includes a live preview and bounding box overlay; perfect for debugging and fine-tuning parameters, but more demanding on the network and battery.
+- GUI Mode — includes a live preview and bounding box overlay; perfect for debugging and fine-tuning parameters, but more demanding on the network and battery.

-CLI Mode — lightweight, headless mode that runs automatically on boot; ideal for extended tests and eventual “out-of-the-box” behavior.
+- CLI Mode — lightweight, headless mode that runs automatically on boot; ideal for extended tests and eventual “out-of-the-box” behavior.

 Car speed, camera parameters, and model options are all configurable via command-line arguments, allowing quick tuning for performance versus stability.

-💡 Fun fact:
-As the battery voltage drops, the motors naturally slow down, which actually helps stabilization and inference quality.
+One note: as the battery voltage drops, the motors naturally slow down, which actually helps stabilization and inference quality.
 Increasing the speed parameter compensates for this, keeping motion consistent during longer runs.

-Challenges Encountered
+## Challenges Encountered
-Issue	Notes
-Camera Jitter	Improved via lower motor speed, mechanical stabilization (taping modules together), and ESP32 firmware tweaks.
+- Camera Jitter	- Improved via lower motor speed, mechanical stabilization (taping modules together), and ESP32 firmware tweaks.
-Wi-Fi Stability	Generally solid, but long-range operation from the router can cause noticeable lag.
+- Wi-Fi Stability	- Generally solid, but long-range operation from the router can cause noticeable lag.
-Google Coral Setup	Slightly painful due to deprecated official support; reused experience from the first article to get it running.
+- Google Coral Setup - Slightly painful due to deprecated official support; reused experience from the first article to get it running.
-Low Battery Behavior	As voltage drops, the Pi can reboot or corrupt the SD card — must monitor closely or use safe-shutdown scripts.
+- Low Battery Behavior - As voltage drops, the Pi can reboot or corrupt the SD card — must monitor closely or use safe-shutdown scripts.
-Parameter Tuning	Each hardware setup behaves differently; careful calibration was essential for balanced movement.
+- Parameter Tuning - Each hardware setup behaves differently; careful calibration was essential for balanced movement.
-State Management	Eventually added simple state handling to stabilize behavior and prevent over-reacting to transient detection losses.
+- State Management - Eventually added simple state handling to stabilize behavior and prevent over-reacting to transient detection losses.
-Battery Swapping	External chargers are a must for smooth testing — you can charge one cell while running on another.
+- Battery Swapping - External chargers are a must for smooth testing — you can charge one cell while running on another.

-Future Improvements
+## Future Improvements Ideas

-Enhanced State Machine — incorporate prediction and smarter decision-making.
+- Enhanced State Machine — incorporate prediction and smarter decision-making.

-Memory & Backtracking — remember last seen locations or paths.
+- Memory & Backtracking — remember last seen locations or paths.

-Upgraded Hardware — larger batteries, more stable chassis, improved camera angles (POV-style).
+- Upgraded Hardware — larger batteries, more stable chassis, improved camera angles (POV-style).

-Sensors — ultrasonic or LiDAR modules for obstacle avoidance (though staying vision-only would be an interesting challenge).
+- Sensors — ultrasonic or LiDAR modules for obstacle avoidance (though staying vision-only would be an interesting challenge).

-Full Autonomy — move toward onboard-only control without external Wi-Fi or human intervention.
+- Full Autonomy — move toward onboard-only control without external Wi-Fi or human intervention.

-Summary
+## Summary

 This second version feels like a genuine success — not just a technical one but also creatively fulfilling.
 The RC car now reacts to its environment in real time, follows people intelligently, and runs a full AI inference pipeline onboard, all powered by a single small battery.